Skip to main content

 Ensure access to technology

 Not everyone at a company makes the same amount of money or has the same financial responsibilities.
-Higher-ups may not even be aware of basic things that others need.
+Higher-ups may not even be aware of essential things that others need.
 Does everyone have access to mics, laptops, solid internet, headphones, etc.?

 Neutralize power dynamics with virtual backgrounds